2016 Can-Am 500

 The 2016 Can-Am 500 was a NASCAR Sprint Cup Series race held on November 13, 2016, at Phoenix International Raceway in Avondale, Arizona.
-Contested over 324 laps - extended from 312 laps due to an overtime finish, on the one mile (1.6 km) oval, it was the 35th race of the 2016 NASCAR Sprint Cup Series season, ninth race of the Chase and final race of the Round of 8.
+Contested over 324 laps – extended from 312 laps due to an overtime finish – on the 1 mi oval, it was the 35th race of the 2016 NASCAR Sprint Cup Series season, ninth race of the Chase and final race of the Round of 8.

+Team Penske's Joey Logano won his third race of the season, and advanced to the Championship 4 as a result of the victory.